swashata/ipt-knowledgebase-theme-wp/README.md

 ## Included Widgets
 * Affix Widget
 * Social Widget
+* Knowledge Base Widget
+* Popular Knowledge Base Articles

 ## Included Sidebars
-* Main sidebar on individual posts - ideal for affix widget
+* Knowledge Base Sidebar on individual posts and category archives - ideal for affix widget
+* General Sidebar - on everywhere else - ideal for any widgets
 * Footer large (on left) - ideal for a short about us
 * Footer small (on right) - ideal for social widget